 Tips for Searching Jobs For Over 50

-Anyone embarking on searching jobs for over 50 is aware that ageism is alive and well and that the older job hunter faces some unflattering stereotypes.
+Anyone embarking on searching for a job for over 50 years old is aware that ageism is alive and well.
+And that older job hunters faces some unflattering stereotypes.
 Don’t make the classic job search mistakes.
-When searching jobs for people over 50 you will need a strategy to overcome the stereotypes that older workers are:
+When searching for jobs for people over 50 you will need a strategy to overcome the stereotypes that older workers are:

 - not technologically savvy

-- tired, slow, unenthusiastic and just putting in time until they can retire
+- tired, unenthusiastic and just waiting until they can retire

 - set in their ways and not willing to try new things

 - unable to get along with younger co-workers and bosses